FalsePattern/FalsePatternLib/src/main/resources/DEPENDENCIES.md

       here.
     - The `dev` category gets downloaded only in the dev environment.
 Usually not needed, as gradle will automatically download dependencies.
+- `modDependencies`: Same as `dependencies`, but files from here get downloaded into `.minecraft/mods/1.7.10`.
+Useful if you want to download third party mods as well.

 Each of these categories also have 3 more subcategories: